NEAR-Edu/near-certification-tools/web-app/README.md

 The next step in the Integromat flow is to email the recipient of the NCD with a link directly to their wallet where they can see the NFT (and also a link to this frontend).

+### Testing posting to the API endpoint

+You can use CURL in the Terminal.

+Change to the `/web-app` directory, and then:

+`curl -X POST -H "Content-Type: application/json" -H "x-api-key: xxxxxxxx" -d @"pages/api/sample_api_payload.json" "http://localhost:3000/api/mint-cert"`

 ### Viewing the dynamically-generated png image

 Visitors can view the image at /api/cert/abcd.svg or /api/cert/abcd.png.
 See [/web-app/pages/api/cert/[imageFileName].ts](/web-app/pages/api/cert/[imageFileName].ts)